A Fefferman-Stein inequality for the Carleson operator

 Note that the inequality \eqref{CFineq} can be recovered from \eqref{FSDL} simply by taking $\phi_\alpha \equiv 0$ for all $\alpha$.
 As in the case of \eqref{CFineq}, for any fixed $1<p<\infty$ and $1<s<2$, Theorem \ref{DLtheorem} does not allow one to recover the full range of Lebesgue space bounds for $T^\Phi$ from those for $M_s$ via \eqref{Bounds}.

-One can address this question and obtain optimal control of $T^\Phi$ by combining the ideas developed by Pérez in \cite{Pe94} and \cite{Pe95} with Di Plinio and Lerner's argument \cite{DiPL}.
+One may address this question and obtain optimal control of $T^\Phi$ by combining the ideas developed by Pérez in \cite{Pe94,Pe95} with Di Plinio and Lerner's argument \cite{DiPL}.
 The main result of this paper is the following.

-\begin{theorem} Let $T^{\Phi}$ be a maximally modulated Calderón-Zygmund operator satisfying \eqref{wt}.
+\begin{theorem} Let $T^{\Phi}$ be a maximally modulated Calderón--Zygmund operator satisfying \eqref{wt}.
 Then for any $1<p<\infty$ there is a constant $C<\infty$ such that for any weight $w$